If you’ve decided to invest in gold for retirement, you’ll want to do your research. Here are three ways to get started.

-Given that increase, many investors may want to turn their attention to as a .
-While there are to using learn more about here, many successful investors consider the precious metal‘s current price point the perfect opportunity to buy gold.
+Given that fact, investors may want to turn their attention to investing in gold as a retirement plan.
+While there are pros and cons to using gold for retirement savings, which you can learn more about here, many successful investors consider the precious metal a safe haven investment.

 Read on to find out three ways you can invest in gold for retirement.
 From physical gold to stocks to gold-backed assets, there are diverse options for those who choose to prepare for retirement with gold.

 1. Gold for retirement: Buy physical gold

-One of the first and perhaps most obvious gold for your retirement is buying physical gold.
+One of the first and perhaps most obvious gold investment options for your retirement portfolio is buying physical gold.
 Generally investors will buy gold in the form of bullion coins or gold bars through a dealer.
 While that might sound simple, as with any investment, it’s important to do your research and make sure you’re using a reputable dealer.

 If you choose to buy physical gold for retirement, you’ll also have to consider where you’re going to keep your gold bars, coins or bullion.
 Many investors opt to pay a storage fee to keep their gold at a bank depository, but you can also set up your own safe at your home.
-You’ll need to think about what option is best for you when considering your .
+You’ll need to think about what option is best for you when considering your retirement goals.

 To get more information about physical gold as an investment, check out our guide here.